Martyn0324/Cocogoat/README.md

-# Progressive-DCGAN
+# Cocogoat - A Progressive DCGAN
 Progressive DCGAN created on Pytorch, based on many different codes.
-The only originality here is the DatasetCreator class.
+The only originality here is the name and the DatasetCreator class.

+The name it's because I've been testing this code initially using only images of Ganyu from Genshin Impact.

 *OBS: If you read those papers and check the code, you'll notice that some resources are missing.
 The explanation for this is...simply because I don't know how to do it.
 That's specially the case for layer fading from NVidia's paper.*